MicrosoftDocs/dynamics-365-project-operations/articles/expense/new-expense-mobile-app-faq.md

 ## Does the Dynamics 365 expense management mobile app support itemization, per diem and guest funtionality?

-No, the Expense management mobile app doesn't currently support itemization, per diem and guest funtionality, however these features will be added in the future releases.
+The Expense managmeent mobile app does support itemization amd Per diem but doesn't currently support guest funtionality, however these features will be added in the future releases.

 ## Does the Dynamics 365 expense management mobile app require another license?